-Since the toroidal rotation velocity measured with carbon charge exchange spectroscopy is used to determine the wavelength shift of the H and D hot component, the uncertainty of the carbon charge exchange spectroscopy measurement has a strong influence on the determination of D - H ratio.
-As seen in the toroidal ration profiles in figure 7(a), the statistical error bar of the toroidal rotation velocity measurements based on the photon noise is relatively small.
+D. Effect of the offset of toroidal rotation velocity on the D-H ratio measurements profiles in Fig. 7(a), the statistical error bar of the toroidal rotation velocity measurements based on the photon noise is relatively small.
 The largest uncertainty in the absolute value of toroidal rotation velocity is due to the uncertainty of the absolute wavelength calibration of the spectrometer.
-This uncertainty of the absolute wavelength calibration (typically 0.01nm) gives the offset of toroidal rotation velocity of $\sim 5$ km/s in velocity.
-The velocity differences between carbon and bulk ions discussed in the previous section are only $2 \sim 3$ km/s and the influence of the determination of D - H ratio is relatively small, as seen in figure 7(b).
-By including the velocity differences the D fraction increases only $0.02 \sim 0.03$ .
-The influence of the offset of the toroidal rotation velocity measured to the determination of D - H ratio is studied to evaluate the systematic error bar of this measurement.
-The offset of the toroidal rotation is scanned from - 20 km/s (blue shift) to +20 km/s (red shift).
-The influence is evaluated from the slope of Figure 7 (b) and is 0.008/km/s.
+This uncertainty of the absolute wavelength calibration (typically 0.01 nm) gives the offset of the toroidal rotation velocity of ~5 km/s in velocity.
+The velocity differences between the carbon and bulk ions discussed in Sec.
+IV C are only 2-3 km/s, and the influence of the determination of D-H ratio is relatively small, as seen in Fig. 7(b).
+By including the velocity differences, the D fraction increases only 0.02-0.03.
+The influence of the offset of the toroidal rotation velocity measured to the determination of the D-H ratio is studied to evaluate the systematic error bar of this measurement.
+The offset of the toroidal rotation is scanned from -20 km/s (blue shift) to +20 km/s (red shift).
+The influence is evaluated from the slope of Fig. 7(b) and is 0.008/km/s.
 The systematic error bar owing to the uncertainty of the offset of the carbon toroidal rotation measurement (5 km/s) is 0.04.